Dover (NYSE:DOV) Releases FY 2022 Earnings Guidance

 Dover (NYSE:DOV) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $8.450-$8.650 for the period, compared to the Thomson Reuters consensus estimate of $8.460.
+The company provided EPS guidance of $8.450-$8.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.460.
 The company issued revenue guidance of $8.54 billion-$8.70 billion, compared to the consensus revenue estimate of $8.46 billion.

-Dover (NYSE:DOV) last announced its quarterly earnings results on Thursday, January 27th.
-The industrial products company reported $1.78 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.67 by $0.11.
-The firm had revenue of $1.99 billion for the quarter, compared to analyst estimates of $1.92 billion.
-Dover had a net margin of 14.21% and a return on equity of 28.99%.
-The business’s revenue for the quarter was up 11.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.55 EPS.
-Analysts anticipate that Dover will post 8.6 EPS for the current year.
+A number of research firms have recently commented on DOV.
+Barclays increased their price objective on shares of Dover from $185.00 to $206.00 and gave the stock an overweight rating in a report on Tuesday, January 4th.
+Robert W. Baird lifted their price target on shares of Dover from $185.00 to $206.00 in a report on Tuesday, January 4th.
+Royal Bank of Canada boosted their price objective on shares of Dover from $163.00 to $171.00 and gave the company a sector perform rating in a research note on Wednesday, October 20th.
+Wells Fargo & Company raised Dover from an underweight rating to an equal weight rating and increased their target price for the stock from $165.00 to $184.00 in a research report on Monday, December 20th.
+Finally, Morgan Stanley boosted their price target on Dover from $194.00 to $196.00 and gave the company an equal weight rating in a research report on Friday, January 28th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $186.08.

+The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 15th.
+Stockholders of record on Monday, February 28th will be paid a $0.50 dividend.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 1.24%.
+Dover’s dividend payout ratio (DPR) is currently 25.87%.

-In other Dover news, CFO Brad M. Cerepak sold 20,033 shares of the business’s stock in a transaction dated Wednesday, December 1st.
+In other Dover news, CFO Brad M. Cerepak sold 20,033 shares of the firm’s stock in a transaction that occurred on Wednesday, December 1st.
 The stock was sold at an average price of $166.48, for a total transaction of $3,335,093.84.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-0.97% of the stock is owned by corporate insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.97% of the stock is currently owned by company insiders.

 About Dover